doctest/doctest/README.md

 This allows the library to be used in more ways than any other - tests can be written directly in the production code!

-- This makes the barrier for writing tests **much lower** - you don't have to: **1.** make a separate source file **2.** include a bunch of stuff in it **3.** add it to the build system and **4.** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of it's source file - or even header file!
+- This makes the barrier for writing tests **much lower** - you don't have to: **1.** make a separate source file **2.** include a bunch of stuff in it **3.** add it to the build system and **4.** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of its source file - or even header file!
 - Tests in the production code can be thought of as documentation or up-to-date comments - showing how an API is used
 - Tests can be shipped to the customer with the software to diagnose a bug faster
 - [**Test-driven development**](https://en.wikipedia.org/wiki/Test-driven_development) in C++ has never been easier!